 ‘Are these the years for laughter and forgetting?’

-It is significant, though, that there is ‘forgetting’ to be done.
+It is significant that there is ‘forgetting’ to be done.
 In order to laugh, one has to consciously leave behind past experiences that could overshadow the present.
 Sylvian: ‘“Laughter” isn’t a reference to outright laughter, but to an enjoyment of life in its most noble sense.
 Not your life, but life in itself.
-“Forgetting” means.. ..not to take things too seriously.
+“Forgetting” means…not to take things too seriously.
 Not to take yourself too seriously.
-To dig behind.. ..to move away from a past or segments of a past you find it difficult to move away from – but in a positive way.
+To dig behind…to move away from a past or segments of a past you find it difficult to move away from – but in a positive way.
 That’s the best explanation I can give, but it has many more levels than that.’
-(1986)

 The music that follows beautifully extends the sense of release in the interplay between the piano of John Taylor and flugelhorn of Kenny Wheeler.
 Rather than share musical phrases, the duo engage in a melodic dialogue – responding to one another with perfect pacing and such a lightness of touch.
 It’s a chemistry that is all the more impressive in the knowledge that, whilst they had known one another and performed together for many years, their contributions were individually recorded for the song.

 We were seated to the left of the stage and beside John’s piano.
-I can still vividly recall the atmosphere as the musicians bounced off one another in performance – I’m pretty sure there were five on stage, a drummer, double bass, two woodwind and John himself.
+I can still vividly recall the atmosphere as the musicians bounced off another in performance.
+I’m pretty sure there were five on stage, a drummer, double bass, two woodwind and John himself.
 My live music diet to then had been ’80s bands and Bowie – this was something new and I was fascinated by it.
-John’s shock of curly hair was animated as he delivered flourishes of melody from that instrument.
+John’s shock of curly hair was animated as he delivered flourishes of melody from those piano keys.
 A formative musical experience.
 Later I was fortunate to hear Kenny live on a number of occasions, although never at such close quarters.

 ‘Laughter and Forgetting’